timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

    The add command adds the given feed ``NAME`` that will be fetched from the provided ``URL``.

        --output PLUGIN  use PLUGIN as an output module

        --args ARGS      pass arguments ARGS to the output module. supports interpolation of feed
                         parameters using, for example ``%(title)s``

        --filter PLUGIN  filter feed items through the PLUGIN filter plugin

+       --mailbox PATH   folder to store email into, defaults to ``~/Maildir``.

+       --folder PATH    subfolder to store the email into

-   Those parameters have equivalent settings in the configuration file, see below.
+   Those parameters are documented more extensively in their equivalent settings in the configuration file, see below.

  * ls: